-University of Maryland students plan protest to demand justice for Jordan McNair after regents decision
+University of Maryland students plan protest to demand justice for Jordan McNair after regents' decision

 McNair’s parents have for months been calling for Durkin to be fired, saying he should not be allowed to work with anyone else’s child.

-“I feel like I’ve been punched in the stomach and somebody spit in my face,” McNair’s father, Marty, said about the decision to retain the head coach.
+“I feel like I’ve been punched in the stomach and somebody spit in my face,” McNair’s father, Marty, said about the decision to retain the coach.

 Durkin on Tuesday released a statement saying he was grateful for the opportunity to rejoin the team.
-He will be on the sidelines Saturday when the Terps face off against Michigan State.
+He will be on the sideline Saturday when the Terps play Michigan State.

 Allen and some of his peers hope this reinstatement won’t be permanent, and are hoping to push the needle with a show of solidarity at Thursday’s protest.
-The student government body also plans file emergency legislation calling for Durkin’s firing.
+The student government body also plans to file emergency legislation calling for Durkin’s firing.

 Complete coverage: Tracking the Terps University of Maryland football scandal surrounding Jordan McNair's death »

-Board of Regents members decided during hours of deliberations over the last two weeks that their first priority was to return Durkin to the sidelines, according to a source with knowledge of the situation.
+Board of Regents members decided during hours of deliberations over the past two weeks that their first priority was to return Durkin to the sideline, according to a source with knowledge of the situation.
 The coach has been on administrative leave since August.
-Loh expressed deep reservations about this, the source said. but regents made it clear that either he could put Durkin back on the field, or they would act to replace him with someone who would.
+Loh expressed deep reservations about this, the source said, but regents made it clear that either he could put Durkin back on the field or they would act to replace him with someone who would.

 “We couldn't even have fathomed this is something” the regents would do, Allen said.

+“It seems kind of backwards,” said Gabe Moses, a senior environmental science and technology major.
+“I don’t know why he is leaving and Coach staying.
+Think it should be the other way around.”

+Sara Chernikoff shared his view.
+The sophomore journalism major said it was “heartbreaking” to see the Board of Regents disappoint McNair’s parents with its decision to reinstate Durkin and Evans.

-More than 900 people have indicated on Facebook that they’re interested in attending Thursday’s rally, which is backed by the campus’ NAACP chapter, Black Student Union and political university groups.
+More than 900 people have indicated on Facebook that they’re interested in attending Thursday’s rally, which is backed by the campus’ NAACP chapter, the Black Student Union and political university groups.

+Several minority students said they were still upset not only about McNair’s death, but also about a number of race issues, including the stabbing death of Richard Collins III, a black senior from Bowie State University who was killed last year on campus.
+A former UMD student has been charged with a hate crime and murder in his death.

+Andrew Tawiah, a senior political science major, said he sees Loh’s resignation as a culmination of racial problems the university has endured under his tenure.

 It’s unclear whether any football players would attend Thursday’s rally.
 But already, some have come out against their reinstated coach.
 A few players walked out of a team meeting with Durkin on Tuesday afternoon.